garybuckle/garybuckle.github.io/_posts/2018-06-28-Things Learned From Injury.md

 I made a very honest and direct assessment  of my physical condition.
 Calorie intake was as high as it had been whilst active.
 Cut down the calories!
 I hadn't drunk alcohol for 4 months so that was already sorted.
 My beer drinking data had proven conclusively to me and possibly only applicable to me, that this was a major cause of weight gain.
-What can I do - well that was an easy answer - I couldn't do anything but I had to make sure the minute I could I used the time appropriately and effectively.
+What can I do - well that was an easy answer - I couldn't do anything but I had to make sure that I used the time appropriately and effectively.
 That meant plotting a course of recovery and not just banging out a 10km run or an intensive boxing session.

 ## Visualisation.
 I started to visualise squash games, I started to visualise positions on court, movement, racket position and mental approaches.
 I mean what else could I do!
 I couldn't actually get in court myself.
 I spent literally hours thinking about it but not actually doing it.